mo-codes1/mo-codes1/README.md

 ## Skills

+### Problem Solving

+- My experience in the engineering industry, and my background in electrical engineering has led me to always have an inquisitive mind.
+- Research and development is my bread and butter so when I got introduced to coding I made it my goal to not only understand fully what I training, but to also implement that into an actual piece of work.

 Languages - Ruby (Sinatra, Rails, Capybara, RSpec), JavaScript (React, Node, Express, Jest), PostgreSQL, HTML, CSS, Bootstrap, Command Line.